 Head to your Dashboard and select the Analytics tab.

 Select Custom from the Show dropdown.
 Two boxes will appear where you type in the dates that provide a range for your analytics.
+Again, you will only be able to choose up to 18 months of data.

 Click the dropdown next to this date range and choose one of three options: Daily, Weekly, or Monthly.